stacks-network/docs/src/pages/references/faqs.md

 ---
 title: FAQs
-description: A knowledge base of question and answers related to the Blockstack ecosystem.
+description: A knowledge base of question and answers related to the Stacks ecosystem.
 duration: ''
 ---